- Edu - Full Time Faculty Members

 Previous Research AreasInstrumental music education, Cross-cultural collaborations, Curriculum and instruction, Jazz performance, Instrumental performance

 About MeAs the music education specialist for the Faculty, I oversee all aspects of the music education program and teach music education courses in curriculum and instruction, secondary music methods, and brass methods, and supervise and mentor pre-service teachers.
-I also teach core courses in Professional Semester I. Currently I am also serving as Assistant Dean, Field Experiences.
+In addition, I teach core courses in Professional Semester I. Previously, I also served as Assistant Dean, Field Experiences.

 BiographyPrior to joining the Faculty of Education at the University of Lethbridge in 1999, I taught music as well as a variety of other subjects at the middle school/junior high, senior high, and undergraduate levels.
 I also worked as a curriculum developer for Saskatchewan Education in the early 1990s.